Turkey - Formalities

 Staying in Turkey beyond the date of your visa is taken seriously by the Turkish Authorities.
 If you overstay you will be fined upon departure.
 Fines vary according to the length of time you overstay.
 If you overstay and are fined, you must apply for your next visa at a Turkish Embassy or Consulate overseas before you travel.
 You may also be banned from re-entering Turkey for a period of time.

-There is no longer a requirement for a Marina contract, or Turkish bank account.
-The only requirement is that you have health insurance (not required for applicants over age 65), and the authorities now want this to be Turkish health insurance, they are not accepting international health insurance that will cover you while you are in Turkey.
+It is a requirement to have health insurance (not required for applicants over age 65), and the authorities now want this to be Turkish health insurance, they are not accepting international health insurance that will cover you while you are in Turkey.
 The policy needs to be translated into Turkish.

 An agent can smooth the way with applying for a Residence Permit, although of course there will be a fee involved.
 It is highly recommended that before applying for a residence permit that you contact an agent and ask questions.
 There is no charge for asking questions.
 It is advisable to take a native Turkish speaker with you to avoid any misunderstandings.